Maryvale Solar & Energy Storage Project

 Site Location

-The Maryvale Solar & Energy Storage Project is located within the Central-West Orana Renewable Energy Zone (REZ).
+The Maryvale Solar and Energy Storage Project is located within the Central-West Orana Renewable Energy Zone (REZ).

 The Central-West Orana REZ is a key initiative under the ‘NSW Electricity Infrastructure Roadmap’, which aims to deliver clean and reliable energy to communities across the State.
 The REZ is approximately 20,000 square kilometres centred by Dubbo and Dunedoo, on the land of the Wiradjuri, Wailwan and Kamilaroi people.